18F/handbook/_pages/policies/employee-resources-policies/promotions.md

 ### Filling a vacancy via Competitive Service (Career) Merit Promotion Process

 As part of the larger FAS organization, TTS must also meet the agency staffing plan requirements.
 Which means that offices across TTS have a set number of “positions” (i.e., things that represent FTE) that have been approved by TTS, CFO and FAS Front Office as part of the TTS Staffing Plan.
-If an office has vacant positions available, they can choose to fill those positions through external recruitment or through the Merit Promotion process (i.e., internal recruitment or current or former feds from other agencies).
+If an office has vacant positions available, they can choose to fill those positions through external recruitment or through the Merit Promotion process (i.e., internal recruitment of current or former feds from other agencies).

 - The office requesting the hiring action must have a vacant position available on the staffing plan that can accommodate the required GS level.
 - If an available position isn’t on the approved staffing plan, then TTS Front Office & CFO will need to approve a business justification for the position.
 After approval, OHRM will need to create a new position number.